yhayat1/python-labs/Automation-Scripting/LAB04-System-Monitoring-Scripts/README.md

 # LAB04 - System Monitoring Scripts with Python

 System monitoring helps keep your infrastructure healthy and responsive.
-In this lab, you'll create a Python script that collects and displays key system metrics using the `psutil` library.
+In this lab, you'll create a Python script that collects and displays key system metrics using the `psutil` library - an essential skill for DevOps engineers.

 ---

 ## 🎯 Objectives

 By the end of this lab, you will:
-- Use the `psutil` library to gather CPU, memory, and disk metrics
+- Use the `psutil` library to gather system metrics (CPU, memory, disk, network)
-- Display real-time stats in a readable format
+- Format and display metrics in a user-friendly way
-- Understand the value of lightweight monitoring tools
+- Implement real-time monitoring with periodic updates
+- (Bonus) Create visual representations of system usage
+- (Bonus) Add command-line arguments for customization

 ---

 ## 🧰 Prerequisites

 - Completion of LAB03 (Process Logs and Reports)
-- Python 3.8+ and `psutil` installed
+- Python 3.8+ installed

 ---